LeasePlain.com

 Harassment, threats, or intimidation

-Section 23 RTA: landlords cannot interfere with a tenant's reasonable enjoyment.
-Harassment is grounds for an abatement of rent and other remedies.
+RTA s.
+23: landlords cannot interfere with a tenant's reasonable enjoyment of the unit.
+Harassment is grounds for a T2 application and rent abatement.

 Entering the unit to pressure or inconvenience the tenant

-Landlord must give 24 hours written notice for all entries except emergencies.
-Using entry rights to harass is illegal.
+Landlord must give 24 hours written notice for entries except emergencies.
+Using entry rights to harass is illegal and can be the basis of a T2 application.

 Refusing essential maintenance as retaliation